kevinslin/seed-xkcd/vault/xkcd.never-do-this.md

   license: Creative Commons 2.5
 ---
 ![I call Rule 34 on The Secret House.](https://imgs.xkcd.com/comics/never_do_this.png)
+> "Never Do This", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Guy brings in a pocket microscope]]